 - September 2017: Spent 2 weeks in Italy (I can’t wait to tell all of you about this)

 - January 2018: My wife & I relocated to Gainesville, FL due to an internal transfer with HCA for me

 - Planned – May 2019: My wife & I will be spending 2 weeks in Taiwan, followed by 2 nights in Seoul, South Korea

-While I won’t be going into detail on the above experiences in this post, the impact that my world travels have had on me is why I’m creating this blog/vlog.
+While I won’t be going into detail on the above experiences in this post, the impact that my world travels have had on me is why I’m creating this website.
 There is an endless amount of places I have yet to experience, so I will be living my dream out through this avenue over time (as finances allow) and would be happy to have all of you join me.
-My desire is for this to be read far and wide as it is more than the typical travel & food blogs that you find elsewhere.
+My desire is for this to be read far and wide as it is more than the typical travel & food blogs you find elsewhere.

 In America, it is very easy to fall into the trap of complacency.
 Because America is so vast, most of us tend to stay in our comfort zone.
 Because we haven’t been outside the country, we have no idea what we’re missing.
 One of the biggest mistakes we Americans make is following the nationwide trend of accumulating material things vs making lifelong memories; I have certainly been guilty of this as well.

 I love America and am proud to be an American, but to those of you who think this country is the best at everything, my belief is you are mistaken.
 America certainly has a lot to offer, and there are many areas in which this country excels.
 But I am here to tell you that for you to truly understand, you need to go experience these places for yourself.